 We took some photos and then immediately started our descent.
 Now the heat of the sun was more prominent and the drop was knee-breaking.
 With rumbling tummies, it took us around half an hour to get back to the village.
 Who would disagree that all things are possible with a hungry stomach?
 Despite nearly being famished, we couldn’t afford to miss dropping by the famous outdoor stores of Namche Bazaar.

-We’ve read blogs saying that the goods being sold in the outdoor shops of the Sherpa capital are way cheaper compared in Kathmandu.
-We were all excited for a shopping spree!
-But when we started window shopping, we realized that there wasn’t much of a difference with the pricing.
+We’ve read blogs saying that the goods being sold in the outdoor shops of the Sherpa capital are way cheaper compared to Kathmandu.
+We were all excited about a shopping spree!
+But when we started window shopping, we realized that there wasn’t much of a difference in the pricing.
 If not at par, the prices are even more costly.
 The higher the elevation, the more expensive the products and services are.
 Why have we not thought about it?
 Dwine, Rowjie, and I went back to the teahouse without buying anything.
-The rest of the team had to purchase some outdoor gears because they NEED it and not because they want it.
+The rest of the team had to purchase some outdoor gear because they need it and not because they wanted it.

 We arrived at the teahouse around 1:30 PM.
 That’s a total of five hours of hiking, descending, and window shopping.
 We ordered our late lunch and had our most awaited free and hot bath after.
 The rest of the day was spent with us just sharing stories and laughter.